 (C) Exception where shorter statute of limitations otherwise applicable

-Subparagraphs (A) and (B) shall not be construed to increase the period otherwise applicable under subchapter A of chapter 66 (relating to limitations on assessment and collection).
+Subparagraphs (A) and (B) shall not be construed to increase the period otherwise applicable under subchapter A of

 (C) the approval requirement of subsection (d)(1) (if applicable),

 with respect to any church tax inquiry or examination, any proceeding to compel compliance with any summons with respect to such inquiry or examination shall be stayed until the court finds that all practicable steps to correct the noncompliance have been taken.
 The period applicable under paragraph (1) or subsection (c) shall not be suspended during the period of any stay under the preceding sentence.

 No suit may be maintained, and no defense may be raised in any proceeding (other than as provided in paragraph (1)), by reason of any noncompliance by the Secretary with the requirements of this section.

 (1) In general

 If any church tax inquiry or examination with respect to any church is completed and does not result in—

 (B) a request by the Secretary for any significant change in the operational practices of the church (including the adequacy of accounting practices),

 no other church tax inquiry or examination may begin with respect to such church during the applicable 5-year period unless such inquiry or examination is approved in writing by the Secretary or does not involve the same or similar issues involved in the preceding inquiry or examination.
 For purposes of the preceding sentence, an inquiry or examination shall be treated as completed not later than the expiration of the applicable period under paragraph (1) of subsection (c).